aeroith/BookStrap/README.md

 - Easy to install and portable
 - Lightweight and without too many lines of code
 - A search is provided with the support of tags
+- If you have Amazon Kindle, you can directly send the books to it

 Also this is actually my first project in Web Development so expect a lot of bad code :)